 Increasing attachments to natural supports when it is safe to do so

-Educating youth, families and professionals on the importance of Housing First
+Educating people on the importance of Housing First

-Advocating for youth by encouraging community organizations and institutions to adopt Housing First versus Shelter First referral practices
+Advocating for people by encouraging community organizations and institutions to adopt Housing First versus Shelter First referral practices

 Recognizing that people are not a homogeneous group and each person's situation is unique

 At Argus, our goal with youth homelessness prevention and shelter diversion, is to end or prevent a young person from becoming homeless within 6 hours of their call to us.
 If we can’t prevent their homeless experience, we will help them explore safe, temporary accommodation and provide them with the resources to support permanent housing.
 If you are in need of emergency shelter and would like to discuss your options, please call the Prevention and Diversion line at 519-624-9133.
 We are available 24/7 for all youth and adults 18 and over.

 Social Enterprise – Uptown Thrift

 Located at 742 King Street East, Cambridge, in the heart of the Uptown Preston, Uptown Thrift is a job creation social enterprise which focuses on the sale of good quality, reusable items.
 Uptown Thrift exists to create low barrier, deliberately inclusive employment for youth in order to afford a place to call home and to develop skills, lead and thrive.
 100% of store proceeds are used to create youth employment.
-Our goal is to create employment for 25 youth in 2016.

 You can help by donating good quality gently used clothing, household and décor items, furniture, kitchenware.